saket349/SDE/segment tree/min for given range.md

 }

-/* The functions which
-builds the segment tree */
-int *constructST(int arr[],int n)
+/* Function to construct segment tree from given array.
+This function allocates memory for segment tree and calls constructSTUtil() to fill the allocated memory */ int *constructST(int arr[],int n)
 {
     int x = (int)(ceil(log2(n)));